abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 think that is a very useful perception of loving-kindness.

 Sometimes the English language is loaded with our cultural baggage: “How can I be loving towards myself and all living beings?
-I don't love everybody.”
+I don’t love everybody.”
 Well, sometimes you don’t even like them, but you can wish them well.
 You can establish that wish for your own well-being and for others’ well-being.
 You don’t even have to like people to do that.
 I